gatling/gatling/src/sphinx/http/sse.rst

 Close
 -----

-When you're done with a server sent event, you can close it:
+When you're done with a SSE stream, you can close it:

 ``close``